decentralized-identity/crypto-wg/templates/work_item.md

 - ...

 ## External Partners (OPTIONAL)
-**This is only for work items intended to create a standards proposal.
+**This is only for work items intended for transition to an external standards body after incubation here.
 This may be filled in later and is not required for initial approval of the work item.**:
 - Full Name (@github, external organization)
 - External Org (org URL, mailing list, chat, @github)